Vyral/base-template/_posts/2018-05-09-weve-just-sold-a-home-for-some-wonderful-clients.md

 {% include youtube.html %}

-We just sold this lovely home on Texas Court in southwest Portland, and I just wanted to say that **it was a real pleasure to help good clients** in this transaction.
+We just sold this lovely home on Texas Court in southwest Portland, and I just wanted to say that **it was a real pleasure to help these good clients**&nbsp;in this transaction.

-Think this was our seventh transaction in which we’ve helped them buy or sell.
+I think this was our seventh transaction in which we’ve helped them buy or sell.
 We were so pleased to get multiple offers on this home and to be able to sell it in just four days.
 This home has the highest price per square foot in the neighborhood.

 {% include pullquote.html %}